Continuation-of-Ashford/ashford-docs/playing_the_game/downtime_actions.md

 ### Taming
 ###### Requires the Stables, War Stables, or Wondrous Stables building or a Temple/Grove/Arena Stronghold
 Players can spend downtime capturing and taming creatures to be their mount.
 For normal mounts they can be bought as shown in the item table.
+Creatures you tame must live in the environment of the settlement you take the downtime in.
+For example, red dragons and wyverns can be found in mountainous settlements, blue dragons can be found in desert settlements, and bullettes can be found in forests.

 * Creatures of 8 intelligence or higher cannot be tamed and named/titled/homebrew creatures are disallowed.
 * Taming takes 1 downtime per CR of the creature being tamed, each downtime requires an animal handling check of 10 + CR + Creature INT mod.